PlaidCloud/website/content/en/docs/tasks/tools/_index.md

 ## minikube

-Like `kind`, [`minikube`](https://minikube.sigs.k8s.io/) is a tool that lets you run Kubernetes locally. `minikube` runs a single-node Kubernetes cluster on your personal computer (including Windows, macOS and Linux PCs) so that you can try out Kubernetes, or for daily development work.
+Like `kind`, [`minikube`](https://minikube.sigs.k8s.io/) is a tool that lets you run PlaidCloud locally. `minikube` runs a single-node PlaidCloud cluster on your personal computer (including Windows, macOS and Linux PCs) so that you can try out PlaidCloud, or for daily development work.

 You can follow the official
 [Get Started!](https://minikube.sigs.k8s.io/docs/start/) guide if your focus is